Aaron Ramsey On Bench - Rangers Team vs Red Star Belgrade Confirmed

-Rangers have revealed their starting line-up and substitutes for this evening’s Europa League last 16 first leg against Red Star Belgrade at Ibrox.
+Rangers have revealed their starting line-up and substitutes to lock horns with Red Star Belgrade in Serbia this evening.

-Giovanni van Bronckhorst’s side put out German heavyweights Borussia Dortmund in the last round of the competition and many believe they can also progress past Red Star Belgrade.
+The Gers hosted the Serbian giants in the first leg of their Europa League last 16 tie last week and grabbed a comprehensive 3-0 win at Ibrox to take control of the tie.

-The Gers edged out Aberdeen 1-0 in the Scottish Premiership last weekend and head into tonight’s fixture having recorded back to back wins.
+They are now bidding to get the job done in the second leg and book their spot in the last eight of the competition.

-Red Star Belgrade warmed up for the trip to Scotland by thrashing Novi Pazar 5-0 in the Serbian top flight, where they have lost just once all season.
+Giovanni van Bronckhorst’s side beat Dundee 3-0 in the Scottish Cup at the weekend, while opponents Red Star Belgrade were made to work hard to register a 2-1 win in the Serbian top flight over second bottom FK Metalac.

-Van Bronckhorst has Allan McGregor in goal this evening, while James Tavernier and Calvin Bassey are full-backs.
+This evening Rangers have the experienced Allan McGregor in goal, while James Tavernier and Calvin Bassey are full-backs.
 In central defence, Connor Goldson partners Leon Balogun.

-Midfield sees Rangers deploy Ryan Jack, John Lundstram and Glen Kamara, while Joe Aribo and Ryan Kent support Alfredo Morelos.
+In midfield, Van Bronckhorst picks Ryan Jack, Glen Kamara and John Lundstram, while up top Joe Aribo and Ryan Kent support Alfredo Morelos.

-If Van Bronckhorst needs to shake things up with his substitutions he has a host of options, including Aaron Ramsey and Kemar Roofe.
+The Rangers boss can look to his bench to change things if needed and his options include Aaron Ramsey and Scott Arfield.

 Rangers Team vs Red Star Belgrade